-RenderCard - From My Blog Need to a Public OG API
+RenderCard - From my blog need to a public OG API

 How RenderCard started as a personal OG image solution and became a free URL-based API for social preview cards.

-RenderCard started with a practical problem:
+RenderCard started with a simple problem.

 The original need

-I wanted a simple way to generate:
+I just wanted an easy way to generate:

 - Open Graph images for blog links